LunaLeMoon/Simple-Hat-Prop-in-Vehicle-Script/README.md

 Hello!
 I am Luna, I am a texture artist, videographer and amateur script developer.
 This is the first script I publish.
 With that said, say hello to the Simple Hat-Prop-In-Vehicle Script!

 This script is designed to detect whether a player is wearing a hat/helmet (has a hat prop equipped), and ensures that said hat/helmet stays equipped when the player enters a vehicle.
-The purpose of this script is for better gameplay consistency.
+The purpose of this script is for aesthetic consistency, therefore, better gameplay.

 The original intention for this script is for to ensure consistency when filming videos on FiveM, but, I would like to extend this for anyone who would like to use it for their server, recordings, etc.